-To start off with, this is the best option in your experimental days, if you do start to sell a lot of items you can then switch to the professional account which would work out better cost wise for you over a month’s selling period.
+But to start off with, the basic account is the best option in your experimental days, if you do start to sell a lot of items you can then switch to the professional account which would work out better cost wise for you over a month’s selling period.

 Once you are signed up, you can then download the amazing Amazon sellers app for your smartphone.